alanw707/aa-finance-tracker/README.md

   - CLI tool is not user friendly
   - Updating Database Schemas
   - Working with Forien Keys while saving entity with relationships
+  - Considering switching to Dapper in Phase 2

 - Unit Testing
   - Test driven development